ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 cannot be interpreted as real network conditions or configuration.

 REQ-STD-API-BASED:
-: Standard-based SIMAP and APIs, for multi-vendor support.
+: Standard-based SIMAP and APIs, for multivendor support.
 :  SIMAP must provide the standard APIs that provide for read/write and queries.
 These APIs must also provide the capability to retrieve the links to external data/models.